WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 > - **Languages** Druidic plus any two languages
 > - **Challenge** 14 (11,500 XP)
 > ___
-> ***Astral Influence.*** The powers of Elune flows within the archdruid, giving it resistance to radiant damage.
 >
-> ***Wrath of the Moon (2/Day).*** When the archdruid casts a spell that deals damage, it can reroll up to 5 damage dice and use either roll.
+> ***Shapeshifting.*** As a bonus action, the archdruid can magically polymorph into its Bear form, Cat form, Flight form, or Spellcaster form.
+Outside of its normal human&shy;oid form, any equipment it is wearing or carrying is absorbed or borne by the alternate form (the archdruid's choice).
+It reverts to its humanoid form when it dies
 >
-> ***Shapeshifting.*** The archdruid can magically polymorph as a bonus action into another form—a Large bear, Large cat (lion), or Medium moonkin—or back into its humanoid form.
-Any equipment it is wearing or carrying is absorbed or borne by the alternate form (the archdruid's choice).
-It reverts to its humanoid form when it dies.
-The archdruid's statistics other than size are the same in each form, except where noted in this stat block.
+> - ***Bear Form.*** While in the form of a Large bear, if the archdruid moves at least 20 feet straight toward a target and then hits with a melee attack on the same turn, the target takes an extra 18 (4d8) damage.
+If the target is a creature, it must succeed on a DC 18 Strength saving throw or be knocked prone.
 >
-> ***Charge (Bear Form Only).*** If the archdruid moves at least 20 feet straight toward a target and then hits with a melee attack on the same turn, the target takes an extra 7 (2d6) damage.
-If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.
+> - ***Cat Form.*** While in the form of a Medium cat, the archdruid can take the Disengage or Hide action as a bonus action on each of its turn.
 >
-> ***Pounce (Cat Form Only).*** If the archdruid moves at least 20 feet straight toward a creature right before hitting it with a melee attack, the target must succeed on a DC 15 Strength saving throw or be knocked prone.
-If the target is knocked prone by the pounce, the archdruid's next melee attack deals an extra 3 (1d6) damage.
+> - ***Flight Form.*** While in the form of a Medium bird, the archdruid does not provoke opportunity attacks when it moves out of an enemy's reach.
 >
-> ***Moon's Shadow (Moonkin Form Only).*** When a creature succeeds on a saving throw against a cantrip, the creature takes half the cantrip's damage (if any) but suffers no additional effects.
+> - ***Spellcaster Form.*** While in its normal humanoid form, or in the form of a Medium owlbear, a creature that suc&shy;ceeds on a saving throw against a cantrip cast by the archdruid still takes half the cantrip's damage (if any) but suffers no additional effects.
 >
+> <span></span> <!-- Break intendation on the line below -->
 >
+> ***Wrath of the Moon (2/Day).*** When the archdruid casts a spell that deals damage, it can reroll up to 5 damage dice and use either roll.
+>
-> ***Spellcasting (Humanoid or Moonkin Form Only).*** The archdruid is an 18th-level spellcaster.
+> ***Spellcasting (Spellcaster Form Only).*** The archdruid is an 18th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 18, +10 to hit with spell attacks).
 The archdruid has the following druid spells prepared:
 >
 > Cantrips (at will): *druidcraft*, *shape water* ^XGE^, <br/>   *shillelagh**, ✦ *solar wrath*
 > <br/> 1st level (4 slots): *cure wounds*, *entangle*, *speak with <br/>   animals*, ✦ *starfire*